Last Updated on January 17, 2022 by Grow with Bovees

 The Thai cancellation is an epiphyte and has exceptionally sensitive aerial roots.

-These roots are very prone to catching root rot if not watered properly.
+These roots are very prone to developing root rot if not watered properly.

 A good thing to get used to is to check how dry the soil is before adding water.